Aethi/GatoBot/README.md

 # GatoBot

-Discord bot with the main purpose of spamming cats, but also to mess around with Python while OS agnostic.
+Discord bot with the main purpose of spamming cats, but also to mess around with Python while not depending on funny little OS dependent modules.

-Tested on Windows 11 & Manjaro Linux

 ## Requirements